ritsrivastava01/TS_TIPS/contribute.md

 Thats it, your tip will start contributing the the knowledgebase on this open source

 # Email your tip
-If you are not aware about the the process you can mail at your tip at ritsrivastava@gmial.com with following details:
+If you are not aware about the the process you can mail me your tip at ritsrivastava@gmail.com with following details:
 1. Json data
 2. tip file with correct format and will create the PR for you.